texas-pete/Point-of-Sale-System/README.md

     - [ ] Allow manager to lookup orders using ticket numbering system

     - [x] Allow waitstaff, kitchenstaff, and managers to login/clockin
-    - [x] Allow management, waitstaff, and kitchenstaff to clock out

-    - [ ] Allow for happy hour pricing which discounts meals
-    - [ ] Allow for inventory tracking
     - [x] Allow for hour tracking of employees

   - What is 10%?